arminshzd/PA_LLM/README.md

 - `load_vecstore(persist_dir="./vectorstore")`: Reloads the Chroma store with the same embedding function so similarity search returns vector-compatible results.
 - `init_llm()`: Spins up an Ollama client pointed at `llama3.2` (temperature 0.1) for low-variance answers.
 - `format_docs(docs)`: Converts retrieved documents into a human-readable context string, including per-document metadata (source, page).
-- `create_prompt(context, question)`: Crafts instructions that force the LLM to stay grounded in retrieved context and to cite document numbers or state when information is unavailable.
+- `create_prompt(context, question, history)`: Crafts instructions that force the LLM to stay grounded in retrieved context while also adding the last few Q&A turns for conversational continuity.
-- `query(vectorstore, llm, question, k=3)`: Implements the RAG loop—retrieve similar chunks, build prompt, invoke the LLM, print the answer, and list sources with short excerpts.
+- `query(vectorstore, llm, question, history, k=3)`: Implements the RAG loop—retrieve similar chunks, build a history-aware prompt, invoke the LLM, print the answer, and list sources with short excerpts.
-- `main()`: CLI loop that keeps answering questions until the user types `quit`/`exit`.
+- `main()`: CLI loop that keeps answering questions until the user types `quit`/`exit`, appending successful exchanges to the `history` list.

 ### `src/app.py`

-Streamlit app that caches the vector store/LLM, collects a user question, reuses the same retrieval + prompt-building logic from `query.py`, and renders answers with expandable source panels.
+Streamlit app that caches the vector store/LLM, keeps conversational state in `st.session_state.history`, reuses the same retrieval + prompt-building logic from `query.py`, and renders answers with expandable source panels.
 Run it with `streamlit run src/app.py`.

 ## Getting Started